DaveTrost/stella/README.md

 # Demand-IQ Online Solar Estimate

-Affectionately named for it's avatar, Stella.
+(Affectionately named for it's avatar, Stella)<br />
+You can run this project from it's deployment at https://solar-for-the-win.netlify.app, or you can build it according to the details below.

 ## Running the Project